iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add 0x456FED 0x5656FED    # result: objects id 0x456FED 0x5656FED added to dataset
 ```

 2. `object_path` - any fully qualified (down to an object), or folder path within registered storage locations.
 If `object-path` is a folder, `ADD` calls `INDEX` to recursively process all objects in this folder.
-If `object-path` is fully qualified, `ADD` will first check if this object is already indexed, and will call `INDEX` otherwise.
+If `object-path` is fully qualified, `ADD` will first check if this object is already indexed, and will call `INDEX` (assuming default format) otherwise.
 Shell GLOB patterns are supported.

-In all cases of `INDEX` involvement within `ADD`, it will fail if objects are not in the default format (one annotation file per each data objects).
+In all cases of implicit `INDEX` involvement within `ADD`, it will fail if objects are not in the default format (one annotation file per each data objects).

 *Use case:*
 ```
 $ ldb stage ds:cats ./
-$ ldb add gs://my-datasets/cats/white-cats/  # location is registered but folder may contains unindexed data indexing gs://my-datasets/cats/white-cats/
+$ ldb add gs://my-datasets/cats/white-cats/  # location is registered but folder contains new data indexing gs://my-datasets/cats/white-cats/
   23 objects found, 20 new objects added to index, 3 annotations updated 23 objects added to workspace (ds:cats)